For those who might not know you, please introduce yourself!

 How do you think that the music industry will change for the better over the next year?

-I think that we are really close to music finding a solid footing within the new steaming model and new music discovery is being led by curators and trusted brands.
+I think that we are really close to music finding a solid footing within the new streaming model and new music discovery is being led by curators and trusted brands.
 With more and more incredible music being released every day this is going to become more important than ever.
 The way that we communicate, share and digest information is faster than ever.
 More and more artists are realising the importance of interacting with their audience.
 With the introduction of Virtual Reality and 360 degree cameras, immersive live experiences both during and after events are one of the most exciting breakthroughs for music lovers and the industry alike.

 What have you learnt about yourself in 2016 that you will be taking with you into the year ahead?